Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 Again, be aware that the cheapest fees don’t necessarily mean the best rate of exchange.

-Currency Partners understand that behind every currency transfer there is a story that matters to you, which is why you are our most valuable currency.
+Currency Partners understand that behind every currency transfer there is a story that matters to you, which is why you are their most valuable currency.
 They value you.

 Whether you are emigrating or simply moving abroad for the adventure of a lifetime, managing your currency requirements under SA exchange control regulations can be a tricky process.
 That is why their clients seek peace of mind with expert advice and assistance from Currency Partners.